jchook/php-include-directive/README.md

 Using "just PHP" presents some awkward quirks:

-- You need to comment out the include line to avoid raising syntax errors or strange highlighting issues in your code editors / IDE.
+- Ideally you can comment out the include line to avoid raising syntax errors or strange highlighting issues in your code editors / IDE.

 - Commenting out the include line means the first line of the included file